anastasiajsokol/aspm/README.md

 `-v`, `--verbose`

 Show additional information about the steps the program is taking.
 Should be combined with any other command.
 The environment variable overwrites the flag option.
-Can be overwritten by `ASPMVERBOSE=[true|verbose]`.
+Can be overwritten by `ASPM_VERBOSITY=verbose`.

 `--brief` (default)

 Show the default amount of information.
-Overwritten by `ASPMVERBOSE=brief`.
+Overwritten by `ASPM_VERBOSITY=brief`.

 `--silent`

 Do not output anything to the console or logs.
-Can be overwritten by `ASPMVERBOSE=silent`.
+Can be overwritten by `ASPM_VERBOSITY=silent`.

 `--safe` | `--unsafe`